International joint venture: Economic factors

 In a bid to have equal rights in the venture, there could be a misfit of managers.
 As a result, there is a major slowdown of decision making processes.
 Daily operational decisions that are best made quickly for more efficiency of the business tends to be slowed down because there is now a ‘committee’ that is in place to make sure both parties support every little decision.
 This could distract from the bigger picture leading to major problems in the long run.

 Economic environment of IJV

-The ultimate goal of a successful JV partnership is more customers and a stronger body.
-To ensure a JV's partnerships are as profitable as possible, it helps to look at them from the customer's point of view.
-The features a JV partnership should aim to acquire for an effective marketing campaign are both channeling the expertise and strengths of both parties to maximize value for the customers and stakeholders, while downplaying the weaknesses and presenting a united front.
+The goal of a JV partnership is more customers and a stronger body.
+To ensure a JV's partnerships are profitable, it helps to look at them from the customer's point of view.
+The features a JV partnership should aim to acquire for a marketing campaign are channeling the expertise and strengths of both parties to maximize value for the customers and stakeholders, while downplaying the weaknesses and presenting a united front.